Skip to content

 Stuttgart

-Kunstmuseum Stuttgart is another popular attraction in the city, with its distinctive German style, designed like a giant glass cube that sparkles with the morning sun.
-The museum’s collections reflect the country’s long history, as well as many paintings and artworks by the most famous artists from the city.
+Kunstmuseum Stuttgart is another popular attraction in the city.
+It is designed in a distinctive German style, like a giant glass cube that sparkles with the morning sun.
+The museum’s collections reflect the country’s long history and include many paintings and artworks by the city’s most famous artists.

 Schlossplatz Square